amazon-mq/mcp-server-rabbitmq/README.md

 ### Manage your RabbitMQ message brokers using AI agent
 This MCP servers wraps admin APIs of a RabbitMQ broker as MCP tools.

+### Connect to multiple brokers in one session
+Supports connecting to multiple RabbitMQ brokers within a single session, allowing you to manage multiple clusters simultaneously.

+### OAuth authentication support
+Connect to RabbitMQ brokers using OAuth tokens for secure, token-based authentication.

 ### Supports streamable HTTP with FastMCP's `BearerAuthProvider`
 You can start a remote RabbitMQ MCP server by configuring your own IdP and 3rd party authorization provider.